-"Embodied cognition, the idea that the mind-body relationship is one that runs both ways, supports the notion that changing your posture can change your mood," says Janice Novak, author of "Posture, Get It Straight!"
+"Embodied cognition, the idea that the mind-body relationship is one that runs both ways, supports the notion that changing your posture can change your mood," said Janice Novak, author of "Posture, Get It Straight!"

 So, if standing isn't the solution and our desks are causing us both physical and emotional pain, how can we counteract the negative effects?

-"If you work at a desk, stand and move around 1-3 minutes every half hour during the day," says Novak.
+"If you work at a desk, stand and move around 1-3 minutes every half hour during the day," said Novak.
 "Whenever you can stand, do so.
 Standing burns 20 percent more calories than sitting."